Home Theater Seating Ideas

 The article listed below should give you a lot of great ideas in that regard.
 Also highly recommend ambient lighting.

-Not only will it help reduce eye strain from the bright screen in dark conditions, but it’s also highly customizable and a heck of a lot of fun.
+Not only will it help reduce eye strain from the bright screen in dark conditions, but it’s also highly customizable and a of a lot of fun.

 Did I mention it’s fully functional with your smartphone?